dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 The function will return a virtual address, it doesn't have necessarily to be already mapped and present, it just need to be an available address.
 Again the question is: where is that address?
 The answer again is that it depends on the design decisions.
 So we need to decide where we want the virtual memory range to be returned is, and use it as starting address.
 It can be the same space used for the vmm data strutctures, or another area, that is up to us, of course this decision will have an impact on the design of the algorithm.

-For the example code we're going to assume you have a function to modify page tables that looks like the following:
+For the example code we're going to assume we have a function to modify page tables that looks like the following:

 ```c
 void map_memory(void* root_table, void* phys, void* virt, size_t flags);
 ```

-And that you have a variable to keep track of the head of our linked list of objects:
+And that there is a variable to keep track of the head of the linked list of objects:

 ```c
 vm_object* vm_objs = NULL;